What is Residential Energy Code Testing?

-- Talk to your HVAC contractor and make sure that he or she is aware the test will need to be completed before they put the system together.
-This usually ensures that he or she uses an adequate amount of sealing products during the installation.
+- Talk to your HVAC contractor and make sure he is aware there will be an air leakage test after the system is installed to comply with the city code.
+This usually ensures that they use an adequate amount of sealing products during the installation

 - Flexible ducts tend to leak around the zip ties.
 Minimizing these junctions, especially in attics, can be very helpful.

 - Extra grey duct sealer should be used around the edges of chase boxes and corners.